Diocesan Church Development Institute

 How will the DCDI work in the Diocese of Long Island?

-The Church Development Institute begins in on September 25, 2015.
-Each session starts on at 10:00 am Friday morning and goes till 2:30 pm on Saturday afternoon.
-There are 8 sessions so it takes about two years to complete the program.
-The program runs in two cycles so that after the first year there are always more experienced students in the program.
-I am looking to recruit 30 participants for the first cycle.
-The second cycle of 10 participants will join in September of 2016.
+The Church Development Institute begins on September 28, 2018.
+Each session starts at 9:30 am Friday morning and ends at 2 pm on the following Saturday afternoon.
+There are eights sessions so it takes about two years to complete the program.
+The program runs in two cycles so that, after the first year, there are always more experienced students in the program.
+I am looking to recruit 20 new participants.

 The program will take place at the Seminary of the Immaculate Conception in Huntington.
 Accommodations are simple but each room is a single with a private bath.
 Meals include lunch and dinner on Friday and breakfast and lunch on Saturday.